0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Dev, scripting & OS/Java.md

 # Working with Java

->[!tip] Information gathering and enumeration methodology fomr other researchers
+>[!tip] Information gathering and enumeration methodology from other researchers
 >- [Security Code Audit - For Fun and Fails](https://frycos.github.io/vulns4free/2022/05/24/security-code-audit-fails.html), Frycos

 - Easy copy for interesting files into a custom directory: